cpmpercussion/homepage/_posts/2009-03-07-heartbeat-sensor.md

 type: post
 published: true
 meta: {}
+description: "I'm planning how I will make a MIDI heartbeat sensor, probably using my arduino.
+So far I've only been gathering resources!
+Recotana made one and has a"
 ---

 I'm planning how I will make a MIDI heartbeat sensor, probably using my arduino.